-The Frans Verheeke Ghent University Chair was established within the Centre for Local Politics at Ghent University.
+The University Chair Future of the Sport was established within the Centre for Local Politics at Ghent University.
 This means the Chair is uniquely positioned within Political Sciences in Belgium, seeing as other existing university sports institutes have their roots in the field of medicine.

 In the nineteenth century, sport – as a new social concept – was from the start also socially innovative, and female pioneers could practice their sport just as men could (cf. Delheye, 2017; Luitzen, Bollerman & Delheye, 2015).
 It is striking, however, that this equal treatment did not last for long.
 Due to conservative and paternalistic forces, sports became institutionalised in bastions of elite, white, male power.